Bright Osayi-Samuel: Early life

 Osayi-Samuel was born in Okija, Nigeria, then moved with his family to Spain before emigrating to England when he was ten years old, settling in Woolwich, London.

-Career
+Club career

-Blackpool
+Blackpool (2015–2017)

 Osayi-Samuel was a youth academy graduate of Blackpool.
-He made his professional debut on 7 March 2015 in a 1–0 home defeat to Sheffield Wednesday.
+He made his professional debut on 7 March 2015 in a 0–1 home defeat to Sheffield Wednesday.

+On 10 December 2016, he scored his first professional goal against Stevenage in a 2–0 away win.

+By the end of his career with the team, he had scored four goals in 64 league games, and five goals in 79 games, in all competitions.

-Queens Park Rangers
+Queens Park Rangers (2017–2021)

 On 1 September 2017, Osayi-Samuel joined Championship side Queens Park Rangers on a three-year deal.
-He made his debut as a substitute against Burton Albion on 23 September.